Login

 codex des biais cognitifs.png

-Paying reduces the pleasure of shopping.
-This “Pain of payment” depends both on the method of payment and on the time between consumption and payment.
+Paying reduces the pleasure of buying.
+This “pain of paying” depends both on the payment method and the delay between consumption and payment.

 Fear of missing out

-The fear of missing out / making a bad choice that would cause us to miss out on another, potentially more satisfying, opportunity.
+Fear of missing out or making the wrong choice that could cause us to miss another, potentially more satisfying opportunity.

-People are more likely to decide on an option when they have a choice between two options, rather than when it is a take or leave option.
+Individuals are more likely to choose an option when they have a choice between two possibilities rather than a take-it-or-leave-it option.

 Cognitive dissonance

-We tend to want to keep a certain harmony between all our attitudes, habits and preferences.
-Therefore, we perpetually seek to avoid any dissonance.
+We tend to want to maintain harmony between our attitudes, habits, and preferences.
+As a result, we constantly seek to avoid any dissonance.

 We tend to prefer things that are easy to understand or use.